-The Pennsylvania School Health Act, Pennsylvania Department of Health, and Highlands School District mandate that all children as first-time enterers (Kindergarten or Grade 1) in Grade 3 and in Grade 7 must receive a Dental Examination.
+The Pennsylvania School Health Act, Pennsylvania Department of Health, and Highlands School District mandate that all children as firsttime enterers (Kindergarten or Grade 1) in Grade 3 and in Grade 7 must receive a Dental Examination.
+School dental examinations may be conducted by the family dentist and reported to the school.
+All parents are encouraged to have their children examined by the family dentist so as to provide continuity in the child's dental care.
+An examination done by the family dentist within the calendar year of that school year (from January 1) and recorded on the form provided by the school will be accepted for the required examination for that year.

-Required dental examinations may be conducted by the family dentist and reported to the school.
-Parents are encouraged to have their children examined by the family dentist so as to provide continuity in the child's dental care.
-An examination done by the family dentist within the calendar year of that school year (from January 1) and recorded on the form provided by the school will be accepted for the required examination.
-Implementation of the School Dental Examination is the responsibility of the school administrators, certified school nurse, and the school dental examiners.
-School dental examinations will be scheduled and conducted for students who do not return verification of receiving a dental exam by their family dentist.
+Implementation of the Dental Examinations is the responsibility of the school administrators, school nurse, and the school dental examiners.